-Check out these workouts and tips to help you with your log workouts.
-You can use a smaller log for individual workouts if needed.
+Check out these tips and workouts to help you with your preparation.
+You can use a smaller log or sand bag for individual workouts if needed.

 Safety is number 1.
 This is not a tip – Safety is Rule number 1.

 Tip #1 – You can buy a log at a local lumber yard or saw mill.
 Many local places cut logs for telephone poles and are already to go.

 Tip #2 – Cut down a pine tree that is 6 to 9 inches in diameter.
 Skin off the bark.
 Cut the tree to 9 ft or more length.
 Put in a covered area to dry and let the water drain – dry out of the log.

 Tip 3# – Decide who with be the leader of the Log and call out commands.